 Many companies understand the need for change in the name of progress, but there can be many obstacles to implementing those changes.
 The most apparent roadblock from an employer’s perspective is employee resistance.

-Employees don’t like change, and they will always prefer to stay within their comfort zone.
+Employees don’t like change and always prefer to stay within their comfort zone.
 Therefore, unless a change is managed carefully, there is always the risk of losing valuable team members.

 A Few Final Thoughts on Problems Faced By Employers In The IT Industry